azurekid/mc2-connect/README.md

 1. **SAS tokens are credentials** - Treat them like passwords, audit their permissions with `Read-SASToken`
 2. **Soft-delete ≠ secure delete** - Retention policies don't protect from enumeration
 3. **Reconnaissance matters** - Use `Get-RoleAssignment`, `Get-ManagedIdentity`, `Get-ServicePrincipalsPermission` to understand attacker perspective
-4. **UAMI permissions are dangerous** - `Application.ReadWrite.All` enables tenant takeover
+4. **UAMI permissions are dangerous** - `AppRoleAssignment.ReadWrite.All` + `Application.Read.All` enables tenant takeover via self-escalation
+5. **Self-escalation is real** - A UAMI with `AppRoleAssignment.ReadWrite.All` can grant itself any Graph API permission, including `Application.ReadWrite.All` and `RoleManagement.ReadWrite.Directory`
-5. **Federated credentials create trust** - Monitor additions, restrict who can create them
+6. **Federated credentials create trust** - Monitor additions, restrict who can create them.
+Any GitHub repo trusted by a UAMI can obtain tokens with the UAMI's permissions
-6. **Detection must be multi-layer** - Storage, Azure Activity, Entra ID all have signals
+7. **Detection must be multi-layer** - Storage, Azure Activity, Entra ID all have signals.
+Monitor permission grants, app registrations, and role assignments
+8. **Token validation matters** - Expired tokens should be rejected immediately.
+Use tools like `Connect-GraphToken` that validate expiration before use

 ### For Red Teams